nagatv11/cvd_mvpa/README.md

 # Performance results: Figure 2 and Table 3, and Sup.
 Figure S2

+We ran three separate models using pydra-ml for which a spec file is needed where the dataset is specified.
+- behavior_model_pydra_ml.json runs demographic, cognitive and contextual features only model
+- imaging_model_pydra_ml.json runs neuroimaging features only model
+- multimodal_model_pydra_ml.json runs a multimodal model which includes all demographic, cognitive, contextual, and neuroimaging features.

-We ran models using pydra-ml for which a spec file is needed where the dataset is specified.
-The dataset needs to be in the same dir where the spec file is run.
-Since we ran models on a cluster, we have SLURM scripts, so the dataset is in the same dir as the SLURM scripts.
+Since we ran models on a cluster, we have SLURM scripts, so the dataset should be in the same dir as the SLURM scripts.